Legislature(2023 - 2024)BUTROVICH 205

 2:39:26 PM

-provides one piece of the proposed response.
-He explained that
+SB 64 provides one piece of the proposed response.
+He explained

-the provision in question relates to the crime of manslaughter.
+that the provision in question relates to the crime of

-If a person knowingly manufactures or delivers a controlled
+manslaughter.
+If a person knowingly manufactures or delivers a

-substance in violation of other state laws and a person dies as
+controlled substance in violation of other state laws and a

-the direct result of the ingestion of that controlled substance,
+person dies as the direct result of the ingestion of that

-MR. SKIDMORE explained that the bill would lift the provision of
+MR. SKIDMORE explained that the bill would move the provision of

-manslaughter and move it to murder in the second degree.
-The
+manslaughter to murder in the second degree.
+The bill lifts the

-bill lifts the provision because of the dramatic increase in
+provision because of the dramatic increase in drug overdose

-drug overdose deaths.
-He noted that the increase in deaths is
+deaths.
+He noted that the increase in deaths is driven by

 2:41:54 PM

-MR. SKIDMORE pointed to a document in committee members' packets
+MR. SKIDMORE pointed to a document in the bill packets titled,

-Mortality Update."
-He moved to the graph on page 5, "Overdose
+Update."
+He moved to the graph on page 5, "Overdose Death Rates

-6, of the drugs evaluated in the report, the largest increases
+drugs evaluated in the report, the largest increases were seen

-were seen in overdose deaths involving fentanyl (a synthetic
+in overdose deaths involving fentanyl (a synthetic opioid) and

-percent and 148 percent, respectively.
-He added that the
+148 percent, respectively."
+He added that the ability to

-ability to prosecute overdose death cases is limited.
-The court
+prosecute overdose death cases is limited.
+The court must prove

-must prove that the drugs supplied were a direct cause of death
+that the drugs supplied were a direct cause of death for the

-for the person involved.
-The drugs must be traced back to the
+person involved.
+The drugs must be traced back to the individual

-individual who provided them.
-The bill attempts to authorize a
+who provided them.
+The bill attempts to authorize a greater

 2:44:33 PM